-Kathmandu will steal anyone’s heart who is looking for an authentic backpacking experience.
+Kathmandu, Nepal will steal anyone’s heart who is looking for an authentic backpacking experience.
 The city is extremely budget friendly and has many cultural attractions, as well as great restaurants, bars, and clubs for nights out.
-There are countless places to visit in Kathmandu, as well as in the surrounding Kathmandu valley.
+There are countless places to visit while backpacking in Kathmandu, as well as in the surrounding Kathmandu valley.
 Kathmandu is also the hub where trekkers from around the world fly into before starting iconic treks in the Himalayas!

 Navigating Kathmandu's Airport

-Flying to Kathmandu’s Tribhuvan International Airport is the most common way to reach the city.
+Flying to Kathmandu’s Tribhuvan International Airport is the most common entryway for backpackers in Nepal.
 It’s small with very few facilities, but has the basic necessities: bathrooms, ATMs, and taxis waiting outside.

 Upon arrival at the airport, there are three separate lines that you need to wait in (sometimes for hours):

 - The first line is for printing out the visa application.
 There are a few ATM-like machines that take your photo and your passport information, then give you a print-out of your details.

 - The second line is for the visa payment, where you pay for your visa and receive a receipt for the payment.

 - Finally, the third line is for immigration, where you hand the officer your visa application and payment receipt.